-Accounts receivable - installment with variable interest rates reflect market interest rates in the short term.
-Thus, accounts receivable - installment are stated at carrying amount, given that the fair value approximates the carrying amount, unless the credit status of debtors changes significantly in later periods.
-On the other hand, the fair value is determined for accounts receivable - installment with fixed interest rates by discounting credit risk-adjusted future cash flows from the group of financial assets classified by the type of loans and maturity terms, using a risk-free market interest rate.
-The fair value of certain delinquent receivables is measured by deducting the estimated amount of bad debts from the carrying amount of receivables at the end of the reporting period, assuming that the calculated amount approximates the fair value.
+Accounts receivable - installment with variable interest rates reflect market interest rates in the short term and are stated at carrying amount given that the carrying amount approximates the fair value, unless the credit status of debtors changes significantly in later periods.
+In contrast, the fair value is determined for accounts receivable - installment with fixed interest rates by discounting credit risk-adjusted future cash flows from the group of financial assets classified by the type of loans and maturity terms, using a risk-free market interest rate.
+The fair value of certain delinquent receivables is measured by deducting the estimated amount of loss allowance from the carrying amount of receivables at the end of the reporting period, assuming that the calculated amount approximates the fair value.

-The fair value of certain receivables without a due date but with other limitations, such as limiting the loan amount to the value of collateralized asset, is measured at the carrying amount, assuming that the fair value approximates the carrying amount based on expected repayment periods and integers rate terms.
+The fair value of certain receivables without a due date but with other limitations, such as limiting the loan amount to the value of collateralized asset, is measured at the carrying amount, assuming that the carrying amount approximates the fair value based on expected repayment periods and interest rate terms.